Last Updated 17/1/2024

 All perfumes from big, well-known brands use high-quality ingredients.
 The fragrance industry is closely regulated because of potential allergies the wearer may have, especially in higher concentrations.
 These brands are held accountable and must follow all regulatory advice for their formulas.

 If you’re looking for reasons to indulge in a luxury spritz, think of it as an investment.
 With pure ingredients that are labelled as Eau de Parfum concentrated, the smell should last all day.
 So, there’s no need to keep topping up.
 Rich, heavier scents such as wood, amber and oud typically sit longer on the skin.
 Not to mention, most brands put as much time and detail into the bottles as they do the scent; it’s almost like a small work of art on your dressing table.

 How are luxury fragrances typically developed?

-Luxury Fragrances are developed by a whole team of specialists, all of whom make contributions to bring that fragrance to market: it's a bit like how a blockbuster movie is created.
+Luxury fragrances are developed by a whole team of specialists, all of whom make contributions to bring that scent to the market: it's a bit like how a blockbuster movie is created.

 The Creative Director at the Fashion House: owns the 'big idea' - they drive the creation and design of the new fragrance.